 There is unlimited access for view-only users within the subscription organization.
 Access to the dynamic image services for running analytics is provided for up to five identified analysts within the organization.
-Access by additional analysts may be licensed for additional cost.

 Analysts can access services that provide full resolution, dynamic range and temporal fidelity to their selected images.
 The Analysts can directly use these image services in a range of applications including ArcGIS Desktop and web applications.
 They may also perform heads up digitizing or generate derived products.

 Upon expiration of the DigitalGlobe Imagery+Analytics subscription, access to the source data image services expire; however, organizations may continue to have full usage of the derived products as well as access to the AWS compute infrastructure and ArcGIS Server software as long as the subscription for these services remain.

 What are examples of derivative products I can generate?